Christian theology: Death and afterlife

 In Christian belief, both the righteous and the unrighteous will be resurrected at the last judgment.
 The righteous will receive incorruptible, immortal bodies (1 Corinthians 15), while the unrighteous will be sent to hell.
 Traditionally, Christians have believed that hell will be a place of eternal physical and psychological punishment.
 In the last two centuries, annihilationism has become popular.

 Mariology

 The study of the Blessed Virgin Mary, doctrines about her, and how she relates to the Church, Christ, and the individual Christian is called Mariology.
+Catholic Mariology is the Marian study specifically in the context of the Catholic Church.
 Examples of Mariology include the study of and doctrines regarding her Perpetual Virginity, her Motherhood of God (and by extension her Motherhood/Intercession for all Christians), her Immaculate Conception, and her Assumption into heaven.
-Catholic Mariology is the Marian study specifically in the context of the Catholic Church.

 Angelology

 Most descriptions of angels in the Bible describe them in military terms.
 For example, in terms such as encampment (Gen.32:1–2), command structure (Ps.91:11–12; Matt.13:41; Rev.7:2), and combat (Jdg.5:20; Job 19:12; Rev.12:7).

 Its specific hierarchy differs slightly from the Hierarchy of Angels as it surrounds more military services, whereas the Hierarchy of angels is a division of angels into non-military services to God.